MetaMask/core/docs/reviewing-release-prs.md

 - Changes to internal tooling
 - Changes to developer-only dependencies
 - Changes to contributor-only documentation
+- Removal of runtime dependencies (unless it is being done to improve the size of the package)

-With that in mind, there are four categories of changes that determine the level of impact.
+With that in mind, there are three categories to break changes into:

 ### Breaking changes

-If a consumer upgrades a package to a new version without making any modifications to their code, that version is "breaking" if it causes:
+A change is "breaking" if it is included in a version of a package, which, after a consumer upgrades to it, causes one of the following:

 - An error at runtime
 - An error at compile time (e.g., a TypeScript type error)